wp-plugins/dpabottomofpostpage/readme.txt

 = What does this plugin do? =

 This plugin can add one or more messages or advertisements to the bottom of every post and every page.
 You can have different content for your posts and pages.
+With version 1.01 you cat set the message to be outside the webpage so that it does not affect your SEO tuning of the webpage.

 = How can I edit the message? =